 “Exposed” means you’ve been in a situation where you can catch the virus from someone who already has measles.
 For example, you can be exposed to the measles virus by being in the same room, home,office, or waiting room with someone who has measles or by being there up to one hour after the person with measles has left.

-The only way to tell for sure that a person is protected (immune) is by a blood test.
-The blood test shows whether the body has antibodies to fight off the virus.
-This is called laboratory evidence of immunity.
-Even if someone hasn’t had the blood test, they are still considered immune if:
+The way to tell for sure that a person is protected (immune) is by a blood test.
+The blood test (called measles IgG) shows whether the body has antibodies to fight off the virus.
+If enough measles antibodies are present, then the person is said to have laboratory evidence of immunity to measles.

 How well does the measles vaccine work?